-Kimberly Holmes is a freelance writer, gardening expert and traveler with an eye on design.
-Her gardening interests include all things edible, as well as landscaping for wildlife.
-As a scholar of ecology, Kim takes a holistic approach to gardening and landscaping, working in harmony with the natural environment.
-This includes organic and sustainable gardening practices, careful management of water and enhancing biodiversity in the landscape.
+Kim Toscano is a freelance writer and horticulturalist with an eye on design.
+Formally trained in horticulture, environmental science, and entomology, her gardening interests include all things edible as well as garden design and landscaping for wildlife.
+Kim takes a holistic approach to gardening and landscaping, working in harmony with the natural environment.
+This includes organic and sustainable gardening practices, careful management of water, and enhancing biodiversity in the landscape.

 Joseph Truini is a home-improvement expert who writes extensively about do-it-yourself home remodeling and repair, woodworking projects, and tools and techniques.